 The ring design can appear to increase the level of tint within a diamond.
 A design that creates a shadow between the mount and the setting will affect the look of the diamond.
 It will make the diamond appear to be darker than it’s true colour.
 Even white diamonds can appear to be quite tinted.

 The finish of the setting can adversely affect the look of the diamond.
 If the inside of the setting is not properly polished, white diamonds can appear to be tinted.
-This is a common problem with rings that are made in one piece using Computer Assisted Design (CAD).
+This is a common problem with rings that are made in one piece without thought in the design as to how the ring will be polished.

 The metal colour will also affect the look of the diamond.
 A yellow gold setting will reflect through the diamond, giving it a more yellow appearance.